Glen "The Road Warrior" Johnson Presents a Night of Boxing in Miami, Florida

 Additional fighters include Ernesto Leon, Jeremiah Potts, Dominique Valera, Satander Gilgado, Raymond Chacon, Manny Woods, Brandon Cory Barnes, Juhvari Artis, Mike Fowler, and MORE TO BE ANNOUNCED.
 Hall of Famer Bob Alexander will be the ring announcer.

 Tickets are on sale and include VIP Ringside packages with food and beverage services.
 Guests should follow Covid-19 health safety protocol, are required to wear masks, and must be 21 or older to consume alcohol.
 This event is sponsored by Majority and Virtuous Boxing.
-For sponsorship inquiries, press credentials, and interview opportunities, contact Brittnay Starks at [email protected].
+For sponsorship inquiries, press credentials, and interview opportunities, contact Brittnay Starks at [email protected]dwarriorpromotions.com.

 ABOUT ROAD WARRIOR PROMOTIONS